Tiago Pereira Cardoso: Club career

 set the new record by becoming the youngest foreign goalkeeper in Bundesliga history.

+For the 2026–27 season, Pereira Cardoso was loaned to RAAL La Louvière in Belgium.

 International career

 Born in Luxembourg, Pereira Cardoso is of Portuguese descent.
 He is a youth international for Luxembourg, having played up to the Luxembourg U17s.
 He was called up to the senior Luxembourg national team for a set of matches in June 2023.
 He debuted with the senior Luxembourg team, coming on as a halftime substitute, in a friendly 0–1 loss with Malta on 9 June 2023.